 Why Consider the SanDisk Extreme Pro Over the SanDisk Extreme?

 If you are not into using HD camcorders or advanced cameras, then it is better for you to consider the SanDisk Extreme Pro.
 This memory card is designed by SanDisk for capturing 4K videos and action cameras like GoPro.

 One of the advantages of SanDisk Extreme Pro over the Extreme version is the maximum write speed.
 As mentioned, a high maximum write speed can be an issue when shooting 4K videos.
 But, that would not be a conflict for still photography.
-The Extreme Pro with faster write speed is beneficial for you if you are a photographer who shoots a bunch of images on long bursts.
-Meaning, if you love sports or wildlife photography, the Extreme Pro is the right memory card for you.
+The Extreme Pro with faster write speed is beneficial for you if you are a photographer who shoots a bunch of images in long bursts.
+Means, that if you love sports or wildlife photography, the Extreme Pro is the right memory card for you.